 Yorunoyo Yokohama Winter Illumination

-A new winter event starting this year, Yorunoyo Yokohama Winter Illumination is actually expected to become one of the best illumination spots near Tokyo.
+A relatively new addition to the winter calendar, Yorunoyo Yokohama Winter Illumination is actually expected to become one of the best illumination spots near Tokyo.

 Photo by クリエイティブ・ライト・ヨコハマ実行委員会